 The unitThe unit

-Once the appraiser has done the necessary work on the building, he or she can turn his or her attention to the individual unit.
+Once the appraiser has done the necessary work on the building, they can turn their attention to the individual unit.
 Comparable sales, or comps in real estate parlance, is the most commonly used measure.
 The appraiser tries to get as close a match to the unit you are considering.
-Ideally, he or she uses like-kind units, similar in size in the same building (the same floor or unit line is best).
+Ideally, they use like-kind units, similar in size in the same building (the same floor or unit line is best).
 Apartments on higher floors typically are worth more, particularly when it affords a view break.
 Generally, what the apartment looks out to affects the value and shares held.
 For instance, if the apartment has a view of the water or park, that increases the valuation.
 The board of directors bases the number of shares on square footage and these other factors.

-This is only a starting point, however, since not always are two co-op units are exactly alike.
+However, this is only a starting point since not always are two co-op units are exactly alike.
 The individual apartment may have certain features that add or detract value.

 Square footage dilemmaSquare footage dilemma